SentiSocial/backend/README.md

 # Tests

-Jasmine unit tests are located in the `spec` directory, to run them, use:
+Jasmine tests are located in the `spec` directory, to run them, use:

 `npm test`